Upper division of left superior lobar bronchus

 Definition

-The terms “upper lobe bronchus proper” and “lingular bronchus” are not officially listed in the Terminologia Anatomica, because they can’t be considered as a lobar or a segmental bronchi.
+The terms “upper lobe bronchus proper” and “lingular bronchus” are not officially listed in the Terminologia Anatomica, because they can’t be considered as a lobar or a segmental bronchus.
 But as they correspond to the superior lobar bronchus and the middle lobar bronchus of the right lung, these terms are widely used in daily practice for radiologists, pneumologists and thoracic surgeons.

 References